akihiro-inui/MusicGenreClassifiaction/README.md

 </p>

-# Content-based Music Genre Classification
+# Content-based Music Genre Classification *(Under construction to be updated soon)

-Academic research in the field of Music Information Retrieval, The University of Edinburgh (Updated time to time)
+Academic research in the field of Music Information Retrieval, The University of Edinburgh

 ## Abstract